Choose the right finance when starting a business

 Write a business plan

-A business plan will help you set out how you intend to operate your business and should include essential financial forecasts.
-These forecasts will help you determine how much funding your business requires, what it is needed for and when you will need it by - see how to write a business plan: step-by-step.
+A business plan will help you set out how you intend to run your business and should include essential financial forecasts.
+These forecasts will help you determine how much funding your business needs.
+They will show what it is for and when you will need it.
+See how to write a business plan: step-by-step.

 Good planning will also make it easier to raise the money you need by showing potential investors that you know what you are doing and that it is worth investing in your business - see how to use your business plan to get funding.